 Scope of Work

-The Twin Peaks Trail Restoration project will improve the main spine trail, repair existing trails and steps, eliminate social trails, provide erosion control measures, restore native plants and provide trail identification and wayfinding signage.
+The Twin Peaks Trail Restoration project will improve the main spine trail, repair existing trails and steps, eliminate social trails, provide erosion control measures, and provide wayfinding signage.
 These measures will improve public safety, reduce erosion, and help preserve adjacent habitat.
 As part of the “Creeks to Peaks” project, a new trail segment adjacent to Twin Peaks Boulevard but off the roadway will extend southward and connect to Portola Avenue.
 In addition to providing greater pedestrian safety this new trail segment will complete the regional trail connection to Glen Canyon Park and help to complete the Creeks to Peaks Trail.

 Twin peaks is also in the process of getting an update to its current roads to increase the accessibility of trails and improve pedestrian safety.
 We would love your input on the new design, for more information regarding the Twin Peaks Figure 8 Redesign Project click here.